-Blockchain technology, which is a technology based on a distributed ledger database, underpins many cryptocurrencies.
+Blockchain technology, which is a technology based on a distributed ledger database, underpins cryptocurrencies.
 Cryptography and encryption techniques secure the network and prevent tampering.
 Every transaction is stored as a separate block on the chain, and those records are guaranteed to be accurate and immutable.

-Overview of Ethereum and Bitcoin
+Ethereum vs. Bitcoin

 Ethereum’s white paper was released in 2013, and the project officially launched in 2015.
 Ethereum is an open-source, community-driven project and has seen quite a bit of evolution since its inception.